positron-solutions/dslide/README.md

 Slides may be disposed of after they no longer make progress.
 To allow intended cleanup to happen at the right moment, the parent calls `dslide-final`.
 This can be called at any time after `dslide-end` or `dslide-begin`.

 The return values for these methods matter!
-See [flow control](#org810d6ea).
+See [flow control](#orgb0ec796).

 ### Flow Control

 Decks, slides, and actions implement the `dslide-stateful-sequence` interface.
 On each call to `dslide-deck-forward` or `dslide-deck-backward`, the deck receives the first call to its `dslide-forward` method.
 First, the deck will check for any step callbacks.
 (These may be added with `dslide-push-step` in actions or babel blocks.)
 If there are no step callbacks, the deck delegates `dslide-forward` to the slide.
 The slide may delegate down to an action, which may then further delegate to a child slide and so on.
+Eventually, an action will implement the step.

 The return value tells the parent if progress was made.
 In the most basic case, each delegate will try all of its actions until one returns non-nil.
-The delegate returns the first non-nill result.
+The delegate returns the first non-nil result.
 If the delegate returns nil, it means it was unable to make progress, and so the caller will instead try its own next action.
 The deck will find a root level sibling and hydrate it using `dslide--make-slide`.
 A child action would find the next child and hydrate that.

 The moment of calling `dslide-final` can vary depending on the situation.
 If there is only one slide at a time, `dslide-final` is usually called right after the child returns nil.
 If the child is one of several, such as with `dslide-slide-action-inline`, then only after all children complete will they have their `dslide-final` called.
 If the presentation is quit early or the contents are opened, `dslide-final` is also called, possibly before all steps are complete.